massgravel/hwid-stuff/README.md

 Here are some basic example utilities for GenuineAuthorization tickets and HWID block blobs.

-If you'd like to learn more about the things those scripts work with, go to [massgravel/activation](https://github.com/massgravel/activation).
+If you'd like to learn more about the things those scripts work with, go to [massgravel/activation](https://github.com/massgravel/activation) (if I updated it already).

 # Info